 Exploring the Sandstone Bluffs at San Onofre State Bluffs Beach

 Let’s now go check out the bluffs!
-Most of the geological formations at San Onofre Bluffs Beach are relatively soft and easily eroded sedimentary rocks.
+Most of the geological formations at San Onofre Bluffs Beach are relatively soft and quickly eroded sedimentary rocks.
 The delicate material was deposited here over 20 million years ago when this entire region was underwater.

-This right here is one of the many reasons you should never try to climb up or down any of these cliffs.
+This is one of the many reasons you should never try climbing up or down these cliffs.
 It is surreal how easily these bluffs crumble to the touch.

-I found some fascinating information that goes into more depth; if you are interested, click on the link provided below.
+I found some fascinating information that goes into more depth; if you are interested, click the link below.

-As we continue south, I was taken aback by how large this lemonade berry bush is facing the ocean, right on the shoreline.
+As we continued south, I was taken aback by how large this lemonade berry bush was facing the ocean, right on the shoreline.

 Do you notice the lemonade berry bushes also blanketing the top of the bluffs?
-If you look closely, several tree tobacco plants are swinging in the wind up on the very top right.
+Looking closely, several tree tobacco plants are swinging in the wind up on the top right.

 Peeking Into a Small Ravine

-As I entered this narrow ravine, I was surprised by the number of plants.
-I was reminded of how we had an unusually high rainy season this past spring.
+As I entered this narrow ravine, I was surprised by the number of plants and reminded of our unusually high rainy season this past spring.

 Now let’s walk inside and see what we can find within this hidden passageway!
 (It is not hidden, but let’s pretend.)